sofibox/maxinet_public/readme.md

 Installation might ask you to reboot, or it will reboot automatically (depends on the config file) but you can resume the installation where you left off.

 Author: Arafat Ali | Email: arafat@sofibox.com | Personal Blog: arafatx.com

+Note: A public version of git repo for maxicode will be publish.
+It's currently using private repo to get the latest maxicode binary.